ArditXhaferi/ks-planes/readme.md

 The focuses on visualizing all plane flights that have Prishtina International Airport "Adem Jashari" as a point of arrival or departure.

-Special thanks to the tutorial from [Epic Programmer](https://www.youtube.com/watch?v=ddIZlWmfFKM) for helping me learn how to use the "Three Globe" library.
+Special thanks to the tutorial from [Epic Programmer](https://www.youtube.com/watch?v=ddIZlWmfFKM) for helping me learn how to use the "Three Globe" library and please check out his repo on [here](https://github.com/janarosmonaliev/github-globe/tree/main/).

 <br/>
 <hr/>